A beauty consultant and former hairdresser by profession, Jayne has been advising on cosmetics and skin and hair care for almost 20 years.

 If your hair was black and is now salt and pepper, experiment with black lowlights.
 They make the gray tones seem like ash streaks, giving the overall impression that you’ve had highlights rather than lowlights.

-The idea is that the gray will blend in with the highlights, but it never works.
+The idea is that the gray will blend in with the highlights, but this only works for natural blondes.
 Highlights do little more than accentuate the gray if you’re a brunette.

 If You Are a Natural Blonde